-It should be noted that there are several caveats when using the above models.
-First, unobserved heterogeneity may bias the estimates of the coefficients for the xvariables.24 Since the models are nonlinear, however, it is difficult to apply standard methods applicable to the fixed effect models or the random effect models.25 Second, in the above models the prior year's nominal wage w{i-1} is assumed to be nonstochastic.
-If it is an endogenous variable, however, we should consider the endogeneity of $w{i,-1}$, and therefore estimate $w{i,-1}$ using instrumental variables.
-Since we can not find appropriate instrumental variables, we are unable to do so.26 Third, while we do consider the measurement errors in nominal wages, we do not consider the measurement errors in explanatory variables x_i .27 Properly speaking, we should use instrumental variables to omit the bias arising from measurement errors in explanatory variables.
-But here again we are unable to find appropriate instrumental variables, and thus we do not consider the measurement errors in explanatory variables x_i .
+variables.
+18 Since the models are nonlinear, however, it is difficult to apply standard methods applicable to the fixed effect models or the random effect models.
+Second, in the above models the prior year's nominal wage $w{i-1}$ is assumed to be non-stochastic.
+If it is an endogenous variable, however, we should consider the endogeneity of $w{i,-1}$ , and therefore estimate $w{i,-1}$ using instrumental variables.
+Since we cannot find appropriate instrumental variables, we are unable to do so.
+Third, while we do consider the measurement errors in nominal wages, we do not consider the measurement errors in explanatory variables $x_i$ .
+Properly speaking, we should use instrumental variables to omit the bias arising from measurement errors in explanatory variables.
+But here again we are unable to find appropriate instrumental variables, and thus we do not consider the measurement errors in explanatory variables $x_i$ .